TI-Tokyo/riak-docs-fork/content/riak/kv/2.0.0/configuring/reference.md

 <code>jmx.restart_check</code>
 </td>
 <td>
-ime to wait between restarts of JMX.
+Time to wait between restarts of JMX.
 This is only for retrying JMX if the JMX server crashes
 </td>
 <td>